 Kerikeri Rotarians want to hear from people who would like to get involved with its community development projects without the formality of joining Rotary.
 They also want residents of the town to use the group’s website (www.kerikerirotaryclub.org) to submit ideas for projects it can support.

-Newly-elected Rotary Club of Kerikeri President Ian Faulkner wants residents of the town to explore new ways of getting involved with the group.
-He has taken over from former President Bruce Mathieson and is continuing the group’s drive to attract new members and local community development projects of interest, including the rejuvenation of some of the earlier projects the club has previously provided in the Kerikeri area.
+Newly-elected Rotary Club of Kerikeri President Neil Blanchfield wants residents of the town to explore new ways of getting involved with the group.
+He has taken over from former President Keith Day and is continuing the group’s drive to attract new members and local community development projects of interest, including the rejuvenation of some of the earlier projects the club has previously provided in the Kerikeri area.

-Mr Faulkner said the 37-strong club was one of the most active and healthy in the Rotary District 9910 which includes 41 clubs from Auckland and Northland, and includes norfolk Island and Vauaturegion but that he wanted to encourage more professionals and parents of young families to join.
-To help this happen the group has introduced a lunchtime meeting once a month and got rid of the rule that members had to attend most of its gatherings.
+Mr Blanchfield said the 28-strong club was one of the most active and healthy in the Rotary District 9910 which includes 41 clubs from Auckland and Northland, and includes norfolk Island and Vauaturegion but that he wanted to encourage more professionals and parents of young families to join.

 – ends –